MuggleWei/mugglec/README.md

 * MUGGLE_BUILD_TESTING: build muggleCC testings, if it's on, BUILD_TESTING will be set ON
 * MUGGLE_BUILD_BENCHMARK: for performance test
 * BUILD_TESTING: build gtest, if it's on, will download gtest in first time of cmake build, if you need gtest, don't download repeatedly
+* MUGGLE_CRYPT_COMPARE_OPENSSL: link openssl in unittest, if it's on, will try to link openssl to compare result of crypt